Aethari/Aethari/README.md

 something new :)

 ## Current projects:
-- An [unnamed, raycasted dungeon crawler with a built in engine](https://github.com/Aethari/Sunray), written in C+Lua with SDL3
-- A minimalist, no-dependency Lua based terminal text editor
+- A variety of [pico-8 carts](https://github.com/Aethari/Carts) - I plan on making several over the summer
+- A fantasy console-like [game framework called Sun16](https://github.com/Aethari/Sun16) that provides less restrictions than most fantasy consoles
 - **[Development calendar](Calendar.md)**

 ### Future projects:
 These are things that I **want** to make in the future.
 Whether or not they will actually get done is another story.
 - Modern, customizable application launcher for Linux
 - A (kind of) general purpose raycasting game engine
-- A simple 2D game engine
-- Some smaller tools to go with the engines
-- A TUI/CLI (haven't decided yet) file browser that isn't terrible to use
+- A TUI/CLI (haven't decided yet) file browser
 - Pomodoro tracking app (desktop and terminal)

 ## Skills: